Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Make sure your SwitchBot Hub Plus/Mini ​is connected to the Internet.

-Then enable the Curtain's cloud service.
+Then enable the Curtain's Third-party Service.
 Your Curtain is ready to be controlled by a third-party service.

 ![Image](https://support.switch-bot.com/hc/article_attachments/26002302800919)